GalinaKrukova/GalinaKrukova/internal_tools.md

 This API currently supports a rolling 2 weeks worth of social media data, and can be searched historically using the start_date and end_date parameters.
 For data beyond the scope of 2 weeks, please contact us at support@inca.digital for all custom requests.

-Note that the use of the term document, refers to a tweet, reddit submission or any other general form of post/text recorded by our social media connectors.
+Note that the use of the term document, refers to a tweet, reddit submission, or any other general form of post/text recorded by our social media connectors.

 **Usage scenarios:**